-We see several 10% returns today; are they significant?
+We see several 10% returns on this and almost every day; are they significant?
 I just checked three, and here are the parameters and the z-scores:

 Clearly CKCM and OPWV have volatilities over 120% per year!
 So these moves might not be that large.
 For Lennar homes, with 42% volatility, the 10% move might be unusual.